 - Apportioned to interest bearing reserves (including the Hydro Legacy Reserve Fund as outlined in the Hydro Legacy Policy and described in more detail below); - Conversely, "funds" in a negative cash position (e.g. Community Vibrancy Fund (CVF) and some Development Charges) are charged "interfund" interest since we are internally borrowing from other "general fund" sources to cover that fund's expenses in advance of receipt of the related deposits; - The remaining cash interest received in a calendar year is credited to the County's "general fund" and helps to reduce the annual tax levy.
-As approved in the 2020 Tax Supported Operating Budget, net revenue of \$1.6 million in interest income is allocated to the "general fund" resulting in reduced tax levy requirements of approximately 2.2%.
-Any annual surplus/deficit in the general fund's realized interest income, greater than \$100,000, is to be funded from the Investment Income Stabilization Reserve as outlined in the County's Cash Management and Investment Policy.
+As approved in the 2022 Tax Supported Operating Budget, net revenue of \$1.6 million in interest income is allocated to the "general fund" resulting in reduced tax levy requirements of approximately 2.1%.
+Any annual surplus/deficit in the general fund's realized interest income, greater than \$100,000, is to be transferred to/funded from the Investment Income Stabilization Reserve as outlined in the County's Cash Management and Investment Policy.

 On March 27, 2018, staff presented report CS-GM-02-2018 Hydro Legacy Fund Policy & By-law.
 Through that report, Council approved that interest be accrued on an annual basis to the Hydro Legacy Reserve Fund based on a weighted average yield to maturity, which would then be reconciled as longer term investments matured or were liquidated.
-The County's Investment Committee recently met with our CIBC investment manager to determine what the appropriate weighted average yield to maturity would be based on 2020 performance, as well as to set a projection for 2021.
-As a result of this analysis and discussion, it is proposed that a rate of return of 4.0% be allocated to the Hydro Legacy Reserve Fund for 2020.
-Though the portfolio did not perform as well as it has in prior years due to the impacts of the Covid-19 pandemic, the County's investment manager is confident that 4.0% is a realistic average return to maturity (currently projected to 2025).
-Using the 4.0% earnings figure results in total interest earnings of approximately \$3.4 million being allocated to the Hydro Legacy Reserve Fund for 2020 (\$2.4 million in realized income, and \$1.0 million in accrued income).
+The County's Investment Committee recently met with our CIBC investment manager to determine what the appropriate weighted average yield to maturity would be based on 2022 performance, as well as to set a projection for 2023.
+As a result of this analysis and discussion, it is proposed that a rate of return of 4.0% be allocated to the Hydro Legacy Reserve Fund for 2022.
+Based on the performance of the portfolio over the course of the year, the County's investment manager is confident that 4.0% is a realistic average return to maturity (currently projected to 2027).
+Using the 4.0% earnings figure results in total interest earnings of approximately \$3.6 million being allocated to the Hydro Legacy Reserve Fund for 2022 (\$2.0 million in realized income, and approximately \$1.6 million in accrued income).
 The Investment Income Stabilization Reserve will be used to balance the accrual, as outlined in the Hydro Legacy Fund Policy.
-This accrual approach will avoid future "windfalls" due solely to timing of investment maturity/liquidation, and will allow utilization of some of the earnings from the Hydro sale proceeds while preserving the principal.
+This accrual approach will avoid future "windfalls" due solely to timing of investment maturity/liquidation.
 The Hydro Legacy Fund started in 2015 with a net divestiture balance of \$72.6 million with substantial growth in the fund since that time due mainly to annual interest allocations less any approved expenditures.
-The unaudited balance at the end of 2020 is approximately \$86.6 million, of which \$80.6 million is principal protected/Litigation allowance, and the remaining \$6 million is accumulated uncommitted interest earnings (the 2020 Draft Hydro Legacy Fund Statement is included in Attachment 2).